HFOSSedu/GitKit/.kit/README.md

 There are two ways to run `create_instance.py`: natively or using a development container.
 To run it natively, you need first install the following dependencies.

+> NOTE: Versions listed below are what were developed and tested against.
+You may be able to use an earlier or later version; but then your mileage may vary.

 * [Git 2.34](https://git-scm.com/)
 * [Python 3.10](https://www.python.org/)
 * [PyGitHub 1.55](https://pygithub.readthedocs.io/en/latest/introduction.html)